Safety at work: rules and tips

 Set up escape routes

 An escape route is a safe path out of a building during an emergency.
-The Dutch Building Decree sets out rules (in Dutch) on the number of escape routes, and the standards that these must comply with.
+There are rules (in Dutch) for the number of escape routes, and the standards that these must comply with.
 For example, escape routes should be accessible and should be clearly indicated by signs and lighting.
 It should be possible to open doors along escape routes quickly and easily – without a key, for example.

 Install emergency lighting